by Peck Sidara

 Antennas throughout facility and exit points aren’t working correctly; they’re not picking up tag reads when assets pass by.
 Is the problem in the tag, tuning of antenna, location of tag on assets and how it passes under (or by) an antenna?
 Antennas are also picking up too many reads, bogging down network traffic.

 Then there’s inventory; you’re picking up tag reads from assets located in adjacent rooms.
 What now?
 Who can help?
 The “solution” is creating unforeseen problems, and you are realizing that RFID isn’t as straightforward as you previously assumed.

 Managers, supervisors and employees aren’t accepting the newly implemented solution.
 The general opinion is that the new software is difficult to use and not in sync with production workflow processes.
 The software on the RFID reader doesn’t sync with the newly developed software your team has written.
 The screen size of reader is too small to add assets, edit maintenance notes, or log inventory counts efficiently.

 Some organizations have had great success implementing their own RFID technology and asset tracking solution.
 But conversely, many end up investing a lot of time and resources only to find themselves beholden to errors, malfunctions and wasted time spent troubleshooting.

 The truth is, there are too many things that can go wrong when trying to implement your own asset tracking solution.

 What You Should Have Done

-Do what you do best and leave RFID asset management and inventory to the experts at EnaSys.
+Do what you do best and leave RFID technology and real-time asset tracking software management to the experts at EnaSys.
 There is no asset tracking dilemma that EnaSys cannot solve, no industry it cannot benefit, and no asset it cannot track.
 Ease your mind by presenting us with your asset tracking need, and letting us create a solution.
 It's what we do best.